 The cost of living crisis has seen prices skyrocket, so we wanted to share some tax-efficient ways you can celebrate Christmas with your team, and bring a smile to their faces in these testing times.

-Nothing says Christmas indulgence quite like a luxury food or drink hamper!
-You could send one out to each team member, and personalise it to include all their favourite drinks and snacks!
+Nothing says Christmas indulgence quite like a luxury food or drink hamper.
+You could send one out to each team member, and personalise it to include all their favourite drinks and snacks.
 As long as the hamper comes in at £50 or under including postage and packaging, this is absolutely fine - and again can be considered a Trivial Benefit.

 A nice idea is to support some local businesses that are offering hampers or put one together yourself.